Within this FAQ guide, you will discover answers to your questions regarding the McGill Master of Management in Finance (MMF) program.

 No, there is no accelerated option.
 However, we will look into it on case-by-case basis for students with prior education or professional experience in finance.

 What is unique about the McGill MMF Program?

 The McGill MMF program gives you the opportunity to put theory into practice.
-Throughout the program, you will work as an analyst with Desautels Capital Management Inc., a student-run registered investment firm with over $5 million assets under management.
+Throughout the program, you will work as an analyst with Desautels Capital Management Inc., a student-run registered investment firm.

 Does the MMF program help with the preparation for CFA?

 The MMF program covers many topics that are required for CFA, but it is not a CFA preparatory program.